hujhax/austin-improv-wiki/The Polite Society.md

 |Years	=		2006-Present
 }}

-**The Polite Society** presents a variety of formats when it feels like the right thing to do.
+**The Polite Society** presents a variety of formats when it feels like that's the right thing to do.

 [[Category/Troupes|Category:Troupes]]
 [[Category/Active|Category:Active]]